 - AC/DC: Malcolm, Angus, George, and Stevie Young.
 The first two are well-known.
 As for the other two?

 - George (brother of Malcolm and Angus) was the bassist for a short period of time, and is most famous for being the rhythm guitarist of The Easybeats.

 - George served as producer on many of the band's records, especially their early ones.

-- Stevie Young (the son of Malcom, Angus, and George's brother Alex) filled in while Malcolm dealt with alcohol dependancy (because they looked so alike, not many fans were aware there was a switch).
+- Stevie Young (the son of Malcolm, Angus, and George's brother Alex) filled in while Malcolm dealt with alcohol dependency (because they looked so alike, not many fans were aware there was a switch).
 With Malcolm's recent retirement, Stevie has been named his full-time replacement.

 - The Mamas & The Papas included husband and wife John and Michelle Phillips.

 - Their daughter's band Wilson Phillips is also an example, but not because of Chynna Phillips.
 Carnie and Wendy Wilson are sisters (their father being himself from a band of siblings, Brian Wilson).

 - Eisley is the Dupree sisters, plus their cousin and a friend.